Hiranyaloka/mt-plugin-moredata/README.markdown

     ruby = red
     ...

-In other words, array items are separated by a comma (or whatever your default setting is), and keys are separated by their values by a colon ":" (or whatever you set in plugin settings), but each key-value pair in a named hash group must be separated by a line return.
+In other words, array items are separated by a comma (or whatever your default setting is), and keys are separated by their values by a colon "=" (or whatever you set in plugin settings), but each key-value pair in a named hash group must be separated by a line return.

-The data is processed with Text::CSV allowing whitespace and double quoted strings.
+The data is processed with Text::CSV, allowing whitespace and double quoted strings.
+Text::CSV will use Text::CSV_XS if available on your system (much faster).

 There should be no extra whitespace between the open tag, your data identifier, and the `=` sign.
 So for example with the default open tag, you should always do this `---my tag=`.
 In other words your data identifier can only have internal spaces.